Sums Associated with Orbits in the Binary Dynamical System: Preliminaries

 When $x\in \Sigma$ the digits $d_k(x)$ are uniquely determined.
 So, when $x\in \Sigma$, we may refer to \emph{the} binary expansion of $x$ and to \emph{the} binary digits of $x$.
-In this case, the sequence of binary digits of $x$ contains no infinite sequence of consecutive zeros, and no infinite sequence of consecutive ones, and this property also characterises the elements of $\Sigma$.
-Details concerning the expansion of numbers to a base may be found in \cite[pp. 92-101]{Ni}, \cite[pp. 64-67]{St}.
+In this case, the sequence of binary digits of $x$ contains no infinite sequence of consecutive zeros, and no infinite sequence of consecutive ones, and this property characterises the elements of $\Sigma$.
+Details concerning the expansion of numbers to a base may be found in \cite[pp. 92-101]{Ni} and \cite[pp. 64-67]{St}.

-The dynamical system $([0,1), f)$ is connected to the expansion of numbers to the base $2$.
-This seems first to have been realised by D. D. Wall \cite{Wa}.
+The dynamical system $([0,1), f)$ as in (\ref{eq:dynamical}) is connected to the expansion of numbers to the base $2$.
+This seems to have been realised first by D. D. Wall \cite{Wa}.
 One aspect of this connection is that for all $x\in \Sigma$ and all $k\in {\mathbb N}$,